Yuelioi/docs-v3/Ue/blueprint/zh/Music Clock/Get Seconds from Bar One.md

 ---
-display_name: Get Seconds from Bar One
+title: Get Seconds from Bar One
 order: 29
 ---
 ## Navigation